Quantifying entanglement of two-qubit Werner states: Introduction

 In the case of photons, entanglement can be detected between various degrees of freedom, for example polarization, spatial or temporal.
 Polarization-entangled photons have been implemented in quantum information protocols, such as quantum key distribution (QKD) \cite{Ekert1991}, superdense coding \cite{Mattle1996}, quantum teleportation \cite{Bennett1993}, quantum computing \cite{Jozsa2003}, quantum interferometric optical lithography \cite{Boto2000}, etc. There are many ways to generate polarization-entangled photon pairs, like spontaneous parametric down-conversion (SPDC) \cite{White1999} or spontaneous four-wave mixing (SFWM) \cite{Takesue2004}.

 Quantum state tomography (QST) is inherent to the development of quantum information theory.
-Any protocol requires well-characterized quantum states and, for this reason, in many applications the ability to determine an accurate mathematical representation of a physical system plays a central role \cite{Banaszek1999,paris04,Takesue2009,Ikuta2017}.
-In particular, photonic tomography has attracted much attention due to vast potential of experiments involving single photons \cite{Altepeter2005}.
-Therefore, in the present work, we consider state tomography and entanglement detection of photon pairs which can be described by two-qubit Werner states.
+Any protocol requires well-characterized quantum states.
+For this reason, in many applications, the ability to determine an accurate mathematical representation of a physical system plays a central role \cite{Banaszek1999,paris04,Takesue2009,Ikuta2017}.
+In particular, photonic tomography has attracted much attention due to the vast potential of experiments involving single photons \cite{Altepeter2005}.
+Therefore, in the present work, we consider state tomography and entanglement quantification of photon pairs that can be described by two-qubit Werner states.

 In our framework, we postulate that the source can repeatedly perform the same procedure of preparing photon pairs in an unknown quantum state.
 Thus, we have access to a relatively large number of identical quantum systems.
 We can assume that each copy from the ensemble is measured only once.
 For this reason, the post-measurement state of the system is of little interest, whereas all attention is paid to the probabilities of the respective measurement outcomes.
 Therefore, we follow the \textit{Positive Operator-Valued Measure} (POVM) formalism \cite{Nielsen2000}.